How to test for sand in your horse – sort of.

 You can “borrow” a glove from your vet or use a baggie.

-- The second method requires a bucket, some water, and a few fecal balls.
+The second method requires a bucket, water, and fecal balls.

 - Add five or six fecal balls and then make another mark on the inside of the bucket to delineate the new, higher water level.